PursuitOfDataScience/ggDoubleHeat/README.md

 Another thing worth noting is that there are some grids not having emoji, and the reason is that there is no emoji unicode in the Twitter sample file.

+For more information about `ggDoubleHeat`, please refer to the package vignette for a comprehensive introduction.